Start or boost your marketing career with a Masters of Marketing or Masters in Digital Marketing online.

 Critical thinking and analytical skills

 Identify and systematically evaluate marketing opportunities.
-Use marketing analytics to uncover solutions that put your organisation ahead of the competition.
+Use data analytics to uncover solutions that put your organisation ahead of the competition.

 Career Opportunities

-A master's degree can be used to (a) upskill if you're in marketing already or (b) join the profession.
-In either case, the program will give you access to jobs that may be currently out of reach.
+A master's degree can be used to (a) upskill if you're already in marketing or (b) enter the profession.
+In either case, the program will give you access to jobs that may currently be out of reach.

-The master's opens career opportunities by giving you new cutting-edge skills and knowledge, plus a respected university qualification.
-Employment of Advertising and Marketing Professionals is growing, with jobs in Australia projected to increase by 11.4% to 89,000 over the 5 years to 2027.
+The degree opens up career opportunities by providing you with new cutting-edge skills and knowledge, as well as a respected university qualification.
+Employment of Advertising and Marketing Professionals is growing, with jobs in Australia projected to increase by 11.4% to 89,000 over the five years to 2027.

-Job titles in the marketing industry include marketing manager, marketing director, head of marketing, digital marketing coordinator, campaign manager, brand manager, and customer success executive.
+Generally, marketing degrees are worth it because of strong demand for professionals in this industry.
+Potential job titles include marketing manager, marketing director, head of marketing, digital marketing coordinator, campaign manager, brand manager, and customer success executive.

 Entry Requirements